What Does it Take to Be a Mail Clerk or Mail Machine Operator?

 Mail Clerk or Mail Machine Operator Job Outlook

-In 2016, there was an estimated number of 95,500 jobs in the United States for Mail Clerk or Mail Machine Operator.
+In the United States, there were 95,500 jobs for Mail Clerk or Mail Machine Operator in 2016.
 There is little to no growth in job opportunities for Mail Clerk or Mail Machine Operator.
-The BLS estimates 9,400 yearly job openings in this field.
+There will be an estimated 9,400 positions for Mail Clerk or Mail Machine Operator per year.

 The states with the most job growth for Mail Clerk or Mail Machine Operator are Utah, Nevada, and Alaska.
 Watch out if you plan on working in Colorado, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.